 Mohs surgery differs from other skin cancer treatments in that it permits the immediate and complete microscopic examination of the removed cancerous tissue, so that all “roots” and extensions of the cancer can be eliminated.
 Due to the methodical manner in which tissue is removed and examined, Mohs surgery has been recognized as the skin cancer treatment with the highest reported cure rate.

-Typically, Mohs surgery is performed as an outpatient procedure in your Water’s Edge Dermatology office.
+Typically, Mohs surgery is performed as an single visit procedure in your Water’s Edge Dermatology office.
 The patient is awake during the procedure and there is minimal discomfort.

 The Mohs procedure itself involves removing the visible portion of the skin cancer, along with a layer of the surrounding skin.
 The removed tissue is then divided into sections, color-coded and processed to create microscope slides.
 These slides are immediately examined by the Mohs surgeon, who reviews the undersides and edges of each section microscopically for evidence of remaining cancer cells.